 For almost 30 years the only use for the building was for storage.
 Plans were made to convert the building into a museum honoring education in Louisiana, but organizers were not able to raise the needed funds.
 In 1984, the building’s architectural significance was recognized when it was placed on the National Register of Historic Places.

 A new use for the Women’s Gym was developed after the National Center for Preservation Technology and Training (NCPTT) came to NSU in 1992.
+An Historic Structure Report for the old Women’s Gymnasium, completed in 1993, detailed the condition and historic features of the building.
 Rehabilitation of the structure began in 1997, but disaster struck in November 1997 when a fire destroyed the interior of the building.
 Through the efforts of the Natchitoches Fire Department, the exterior was saved.

 NCPTT moved into the building in 2001 and the building was renamed Lee H. Nelson Hall that November.
 The National Center for Preservation Technology and Training uses technology to serve the future of America’s heritage through applied research and professional training.